 The evolution of hospitals into healthcare systems and now increasingly into clinically integrated networks (CINs) intensifies the challenge of managing an expanding patchwork of providers – physicians (both credentialed and referring), APRNs, and other licensed healthcare professionals.
 This challenge is exacerbated by the fact there are not only more providers within a CIN, but also more of them working in a wider variety of care settings.
 A promising solution to this problem is provider information management.

 Driven by value-based care objectives, CINs are focused on increasing quality of care and patient safety, maintaining margins by reducing costs and waste, and increasing revenue by keeping patients within their physician network.
-Accomplishing these goals demands a secure and enterprise-wide provider data management approach to gather, manage, and share provider data within the CIN to accommodate the dynamic nature of these referral networks.
+Accomplishing these goals demands a secure and enterprise-wide provider information management approach to gather, manage, and share provider information within the CIN to accommodate the dynamic nature of these referral networks.

-Everyone assumes the provider data they rely on is accurate.
+Everyone assumes the provider information they rely on is accurate.
 But when it turns out not to be, costs rise, revenue opportunities are missed, exposure to compliance risks increases, and patient satisfaction erodes.

 Collaborating over large referral populations and controlling value-based payments are mission critical for CIN success.
-The quality provider data needed by clinical and operational systems to achieve these goals can only be managed with a unified provider data management solution.
+The quality provider information needed by clinical and operational systems to achieve these goals can only be managed with a provider information management solution.

 1 Beck, Melinda. " Health Insurers to Face Fines for Not Correcting Doctor Directories."
 The Wall Street Journal 28 Dec.
 2015.